Reveritus/HotdogEd/README.md

 ![License](https://shields.io/github/license/reveritus/hotdoged?color=blue&style=for-the-badge)
 </div>

-The source texts obtained using reverse engineering are published in another fork (the location of which will be announced later;) for informational purposes.
+The source texts obtained using reverse engineering are published in another fork (the location of which will be announced later ;) for informational purposes.
 A complete compilation of the application from them is artificially made impossible both to preserve copyrights, and so that "life does not seem like a raspberry" and "you can't get a fish out without a pond".
-However, despite this, the application can be assembled in a special way.
+However, despite this, the application can be assembled by the special way.

 All compiled libraries are included in the source code, including well-known ones, since the source application was built on currently outdated APIs, JDK and SDK/NDK and has not been updated again, in addition, the source texts contain multiple intersections with these libraries and vice versa.